 - Technology Transfer

 The College’s Co-op and Internship Program creates partnerships among students, the College, and employers by facilitating the development of institutionally supervised engineering related field experiences.
 These co-op and internship experiences further professional growth for the student, create an influx of the latest theoretical knowledge and technology to the employer, and serve as a primary tool for recruitment and career development.
 The close interaction of employer, student and the College enables our students to include professional experience in their engineering education, a primary goal of the College.

-Engineering Professional Development is a comprehensive office within the College of Engineering that serves students and alumni of the College of Engineering.
+Engineering Career Services is a comprehensive office within the College of Engineering that serves students and alumni of the College of Engineering.
 Professional staff are available to help students--first year through graduate--acquire skills which will allow them to choose and attain personally rewarding careers, through exploration of career direction and the development of job search skills.
-Also, the Marketing and Communications Office offers CareerConnection for Engineering Alumni -- a unique opportunity for partner employers to connect with College alumni at virtually any experience level for positions open at the company.
+Also, the College offers CareerConnection for Engineering Alumni -- a unique opportunity for employers partners to target experienced alumni for open positions at the company.

-Frequently, corporate partners in Iowa host field trips of students and faculty.
+Frequently, corporate partners in the region host field trips of students and faculty.
 The experience provides College participants with first-hand knowledge of a variety of business and industrial environments.
 Trips usually last from a half-day to an entire day.

 The College has established close relationships with business leaders who are both alumni and non-alumni and have agreed to be available to mentor students about their careers.

 In the increasingly competitive global market, the ability to work in multidisciplinary teams and projects is among the most important traits of emerging new engineers.
 In response to the need, The Program of Enhanced Design Experience was created.